chop-dbhi/redcap-repeat/README.md

 ### Minimum and Maximum

 Instead of created two RedCap number fields to capture a range of numbers, just use the minmax field type.
-Give the RedCap Preprocessor this:
+Give the proprocess script this:

 Field Name |  Field Type |  Field Label            |
 -----------|-------------|-------------------------|
 temp       | minmax      | Temperature $placheolder|

-and it will turn it into this
+and it will turn it into this:

 Field Name  |  Field Type |  Field Label            |
 ------------|-------------|-------------------------|